14 Enchanting Places That Look Straight out of a Fairy Tale

 This historic neighborhood in Salvador de Bahia, Brazil, doesn’t just have stunning architecture—the bright colors of the buildings accent its beautiful stucco work.
 It was the country’s capital between 1549 and 1763, when native cultures blended with European and African ones.

 In this port city, houses are nestled right next to the canal.
 It sits pretty much smack dab between Brussels and Bruges, but this slice of medieval times doesn’t come with the same droves of tourists.
 Can’t make it overseas?
-Check out one of these under-the-radar towns you should visit.
+Plan your trip visit around these small American towns you’d swear were from Europe.